 At first, I didn’t pay much heed to decluttering because the effects of my occasional decluttering sessions never lasted.
 After each session, the clutter would just pile back on.
 I thought it was a waste of time to keep doing it again and again.

-Yet after a while, I realized my environment would affect the thoughts I had in my mind.
-Because it was often untidy, I would feel disorganized and mentally cluttered too.
-What’s more, I felt subconsciously repelled by my own home – I wasn’t keen with the idea of inviting friends over.
-After all, it wasn’t exactly the type of homely environment I envisioned.
+Yet after a while, I realized my environment would affect my thoughts.
+Because it was often untidy, I would feel disorganized and mentally cluttered.
+What’s more, I felt subconsciously repelled by my own home — I wasn’t keen in inviting friends over.
+After all, it wasn’t exactly the homey environment I envisioned.

 How to Declutter Your Home

 Here are my 8 recommended steps on how to declutter your home.
 These steps will work perfectly for any place such as your office too.